combined-technologies/technical-screen/README.md

 At i-th stop `` a[i] `` passengers exit the bus and `` b[i] `` passengers enter it.
 The bus is empty at the first stop and all passengers exit at the last stop.
-The task is to calculated bus minimum capacity such that the number of the passengers at any time never exceeds it.
+The task is to calculate the bus minimum capacity such that the number of the passengers at any time never exceeds it.
-Note that at each stop all exiting passengers exit before any entering passenger enters the tram.
+Note that at each stop all exiting passengers exit before any entering passenger enters the bus.

 ## *Input format:*